-NOTE: The valve lash measurement must be made with the cam lobe facing 180° from the valve bucket tappet.

-An offset feeler gauge will work best for checking the valve lash measurement.
+IMPORTANT: The valve lash measurement must be made with the cam lobe facing 180° from the valve bucket tappet.
+An offset feeler gauge works best for checking the valve lash measurement.
 A straight feeler gauge will contact the cylinder head.
 This contact with the cylinder head may be misleading when checking the valve lash measurement.
 1. Insert the feeler gauge between the cam and the valve bucket tappet.
-A slight drag on the feeler gauge will indicate the feeler gauge dimension measurement is accurate.
+A slight drag on the feeler gauge indicates that the feeler gauge measurement is accurate.

 - a Cam lobe (facing 180° from the valve bucket tappet) - b Feeler gauge - c Valve bucket tappet - 2.
-Record the feeler gauge valve lash measurement and its location on all the valves. - 3.
+For each valve, record the feeler gauge valve lash measurement in the Measurement Table. - 3.
 If any of the valve lash measurements are out of specification, remove the cam as described in Cylinder Head Disassembly.